Baby Dental Care with Dr. Scott

 Caring For Gums

 Even before your baby’s first tooth appears, the gums can benefit from your careful attention.
 After breast- or bottle-feeding, wrap one finger with a clean, damp washcloth or piece of gauze and gently rub it across your baby’s gum tissue.
-We recommend this practice at Parkcrest Dental Group because it clears your little one’s mouth of any fragments of food and begins the process of building good daily oral care habits.
+Dr. Scott, our pediatric dentist, recommends this practice at because it clears your little one’s mouth of any fragments of food and begins the process of building good daily oral care habits.

 Baby’s First Tooth